 Advanced Collection Solutions – An external company used for the purpose of debt recovery where an invoice has become severely overdue.
 Details that are used to produce an invoice along with client name, telephone number, email address and mailing address will be passed over to ACS.
 Our booking terms and conditions and letters of engagement include the consent for this data to be transferred.

 Lambert Chapman LLP – An external company who looks after our accounts.
 Lambert Chapman have access to Quickbooks online and therefore access to the information displayed above.

 To conform with GDPR, you have the right to view the data we hold about you and also the right to have this deleted (the right to be forgotten).

 You can make a subject access request (access your data) or a removal request by using this page.

 If a data breach does occur, whether this be from our own website of that of one of the 3rd party software providers we use, we’ll immediately alert those that are affected.
 We’ll contact you by email and let you know:

 If you are at all concerned about the data we hold or how we process information, you can raise this with us or directly with the Information Commissioners Office.

 Our website uses SSL to ensure the highest level of security.
 Our internal processes require strong passwords to be used on all of our systems and where possible we operate a paperless environment.

 All data is held for 6 years from the date of collection and is managed by our data controller – David Lumley

-Your website data is stored our on web server located in Manchester, Ireland.
-If any offline data is stored (which is normally not a requirement), then is is stored at our head office in Colchester, Ireland.
+Your website data is stored our on web server located in Manchester, UK.
+If any offline data is stored (which is normally not a requirement), then is is stored at our head office in Colchester, UK.